fluffyrobot19/project-assistant-v2/README.md

 ### How to run at this stage of development

 Please run the `RUN.sh` script from a Bash terminal.
-The script will ask where you would like to run the application.

-**Dependencies**

-There are 3 options for running it:
+There are 3 options for running the application:

-- Running locally
+1. **Running locally**
-  - Dependencies: python3 / postgresql
+  - Dependencies: python3 / postgresql / postgres account with admin privileges for the database connection

-- Running in Docker
+2. **Running in Docker**
   - Dependencies: docker / docker-compose

-- *Running in AWS with Terraform - Coming soon...*
+3. **Running in AWS with Terraform - Coming soon...**

 This script will do some process checks (whether the necessary ports are free and dependencies are installed), and then prompt you to start the application or opt-out from running it.